jlowcs/grunt-css-url-rewrite/README.md

 * `stripParameters`: Remove querystring-parameters from url's.
 * `skipExternal`: Skip external url's.
 Rewriting external url's doesn't always work yet, so this could be necessary for good results.
 * `parallel`: true to execute the rewrite asynchronously for each file.
 Default value is true.
+* `encodeBase64`: true to generate a base 64 string representation of the image that will be passed to `rewriteUrl` as a third parameter.
+Default value is true.

 ### Skipping Images